In general, there are 4 main symptoms associated with a psychotic episode:

 - low mood - for example, feeling sad, a lack of energy, loss of appetite, and trouble sleeping

-Psychosis is a short-term (acute) condition that, if treated, can often lead to a full recovery.
+Psychosis is a short-term (acute) condition.
+Treatment often leads to a full recovery.

-A psychopath is someone with an anti-social personality disorder, which means they:
+A psychopath is someone with an anti-social personality disorder.

 - lack empathy - the capacity to understand how someone else feels